-- Sympathetic Link - When Egregore would suffer damage, it can spend 1 focus point to reduce the damage by 5.
+- Sympathetic Link - When this model would suffer damage, it can spend 1 focus point to reduce the damage by 5.
 Assign the remaining damage to one or more Witch Coven of Garlghast models, divided as you choose.
 Coven models cannot spend focus points to reduce this damage.
-A Witch cannot be assigned more damage than it has unmarked damage boxes.
-Egregore does not suffer that damage.
+A Witch cannot be assigned more damage than she has unmarked damage boxes.
+This model does not suffer that damage.

 - Unarmed - This model has no weapons.